Real spectrum compactification of Hitchin components, Weyl chamber valued lengths, and dual spaces: Positive hyperbolicity of -Hitchin and -positive representations

 This result will be crucial in proving that $\F$-positive representations are $\F$-Hitchin.
 In the case $\F=\R$, this result is proven implicitly in \cite[Theorem 7.2]{FockGoncharov_ModuliSpacesLocalSystemsHigherTeichmuellerTheory}.
-However they first extend the limit map continuously to a positive map on the whole $\partial_\infty \tilde{S}$, and then use continuity and dynamical arguments to prove the statement.
+They first extend the limit map continuously to a positive map on the whole $\partial_\infty \tilde{S}$, and then use continuity and dynamical arguments to prove the statement---a strategy that cannot be adapted to general real closed fields.
 We provide a proof that uses positivity of the limit map directly.